 Completely Seal and Waterproof the Basement

 A completely sealed basement is the best way to prevent water intrusion in the future.
-An encapsulated basement provides a barrier that water cannot penetrate, thus protecting your home indefinitely.
+An encapsulated crawl space or basement provides a barrier that water cannot penetrate, thus protecting your home indefinitely.